geoschem/geos-chem-cloud/doc/source/chapter03_advanced-tutorial/hpc-overview.rst

 - You need to use hundreds of cores to run a single MPI job.
 - You have tens or hundreds of jobs to submit, which is too inconvenient to do with basic EC2 instances.
 - When you decide that AWS should be your major working environment (i.e. "all-in on cloud").
 Then it worths the effort to really get familiar with one HPC management tool.
-(For occassional use, the basic EC2 is more convenient.)
+(For occasional use, the basic EC2 is more convenient.)

 In any case, understand basic AWS services and concepts (finish all the beginner tutorials) before trying HPC clusters.